-Jan 26, 2015 report by the FTC (Federal Trade Commission) in US ,“Lindsey Duncan and his companies made millions by falsely claiming that green coffee bean supplements especially green coffee bean extract cause significant and rapid weight loss,” said Jessica Rich, Director of the FTC’s Bureau of Consumer Protection.
+Jan 26, 2015 report by the FTC (Federal Trade Commission) in US, “Lindsey Duncan and his companies made millions by falsely claiming that green coffee bean supplements especially green coffee bean extract cause significant and rapid weight loss,” said Jessica Rich, Director of the FTC’s Bureau of Consumer Protection.
 “This case shows that the Federal Trade Commission will continue to fight deceptive marketers’ attempts to prey on consumers trying to improve their health.”

 Now, green coffee bean is nothing but unroasted coffee.
 That’s why the effects being seen are purely from the caffeine in it.
 There is nothing special in terms of effect seen from unroasted coffee.

 ACV has never been proven to work in humans as an anti-obesity agent.
-The overall effect on fat loss has not been proven in any study so far, and the overhype about the appetite suppressing effects are very minimal, to really make a difference in the long run.
+The overall effect on fat loss has not been proven in any study so far, and the hype about the appetite suppressing effects are very minimal, to really make a difference in the long run.

-In a recent 2018 study in the Journal of Functional Foods, an Iranian research team, led by Solaleh Sadat Khezri examined whether Apple cider vinegar (ACV) can result in dietary modifications that provides beneficial effects on the management of body weight in overweight or obese individuals.
+A study, examined whether Apple cider vinegar (ACV) can result in dietary modifications that provides beneficial effects on the management of body weight in overweight or obese individuals.
 44 overweight/obese participants were assigned to follow a low-calorie diet (250 calories below energy requirements) or the same low-calorie diet with 30ml of apple cider vinegar daily for 12 weeks, divided into 15ml servings at lunch and dinner.

 Researchers found that, ACV significantly reduced body weight, BMI, Hip circumference, adiposity index and appetite score.
 Furthermore, Plasma triglyceride and total cholesterol levels significantly decreased and high density lipoprotein cholesterol concentration significantly increased in the ACV group in comparison to the control group.